×

 Download our guides Your Next Career Accommodation Money and banking Cost of living Visas Employment Health and safety Language Life in Australia Studying Getting around Travel Advertise

-What is Daylight Savings?
+What is Daylight Saving?

-If this is your first time living in a country that has daylight savings or you’re interested in learning more about how daylight savings works, let’s cover what this changing of the clocks means, why we do it, and when daylight saving time starts and ends in Australia.
+If this is your first time living in a country that has daylight saving or you’re interested in learning more about how daylight savings works, let’s cover what this changing of the clocks means, why we do it, and when daylight saving time starts and ends in Australia.

-What is daylight savings?
+What is daylight saving?

 Daylight Saving Time (DST) is when clocks are set forward one hour from ST, in order to make better use of natural daylight.
 In Australia, DST moves clocks forward one hour in the summer, and back one hour when returning to Standard Time (ST) in autumn.
 This doesn’t add daylight but instead provides us with more usable hours of daylight.
 It prevents us from wasting too many hours with natural sun, and from working when it’s dark.